Jagamantra/studio/README.md

     The application should now be running, typically on `http://localhost:9002`.

 5.  **Explore the App**:
-    *   Navigate to `src/app/page.tsx` to see the entry point.
+    *   Navigate to `src/app/page.tsx` which redirects to `/auth/login`.
     *   The application uses a dummy authentication system.
 Default credentials are:
         *   Admin: `admin@dummy.com` / `password123`
         *   User: `user@dummy.com` / `password123`
-    *   You can register new dummy users, and their data will be stored in your browser's local storage for the session.
+    *   You can register new dummy users.
+Their data and session state are managed using browser Local Storage.
     *   Check out core features like Theme Switcher, Profile Editor, Role-Based Access Control (mocked), Dynamic Sidebar, and the AI Config Advisor.

 ## Core Features